Timeline

 Interior Remodel

-Wayne McAllister is hired to remodel the Interior of the El Cortez while primarily leaving the exterior in original 1941 condition.
+Wayne McAllister was hired to remodel the Interior of the El Cortez while primarily leaving the exterior in its original 1941 condition.

-John Kell Houssels reacquires the El Cortez and with Ray Salmon announces a $250,000 expansion in May of 1946 including a barber shop, nightclub, swimming pool and a 4 story wing.
+John Kell Houssels reacquired the El Cortez and with Ray Salmon announced a $250,000 expansion in May of 1946 that included a barber shop, nightclub, swimming pool and a 4-story wing.

 Remodeled